-The normal feathered in population 1 and frizzled feathered in population 2 recorded the highest value (0.035) in the number of net nucleotide substitution per site between populations (Da).
+The normal feathered in population 1 and frizzled feathered in population 2 recorded the highest value (0.035) in the number of net nucleotide substitutions per site between populations (Da).
 This was followed by the normal feathered in population 1 and broiler strain in population 2 (0.025) with the broiler strain in population 1 and frizzled feathered in population 2 having the least (-0.002).

 Haplotype variation (table 1) was greater in broiler strains with three haplotypes (hap 4, 5 and 6) than the other strains, an indication of how far it is from them.
-Normal feathered strain in this study had the lowest haplotype number and type (1) and it shows its closeness to the genetic makeup of the parent material. whereas the frizzle feathered strain had two haplotypes.
-This result is in line with Gao et al, (2017).
+Normal feathered strain in this study had the lowest haplotype number and type (1) and it shows its closeness to the genetic makeup of the parent material whereas the frizzle feathered strain had two haplotypes.
+This result is in line with Gao et al.(2017).
 Haplotypes are combinations of alleles from multiple genetic loci on the same chromosome that are inherited together.
 A given length of chromosomal DNA, for diploid genomes, will have two haplotypes, one from each parent, whereas there are several haplotypes for any given chromosomal region at the population level or for polyploid genomes (Garg, 2021).

-Haplotypes, on their own, or a collection that forms a pan-genome graph representing the genetic variations from populations is capable of helping to discover highly complex variations such as nested structural variation, inversions, and other complex rearrangements and to access the full spectrum of rare inherited variants and de novo mutations.
+Haplotypes, on their own, or a collection that forms a pan-genome graph representing the genetic variations from populations are capable of helping to discover highly complex variations such as nested structural variation, inversions, and other complex rearrangements and to access the full spectrum of rare inherited variants and de novo mutations.
 Haplotype information is fundamental for population genetics where it is used to study genetic variation (Gao et al.,2020).

-Differences in haplotype number and type is an indication of how far from, or close to each other, any two populations can be, thus giving a clearer understanding of the genetic diversity among them. when haplotype information within populations are retrieved the estimation of numerous parameters of relevance for conservation that pertain to population demography, gene ﬂow, and selection are improved substantially.
+Differences in haplotype number and type is an indication of how far from, or close to each other, any two populations can be, thus giving a clearer understanding of the genetic diversity among them. when haplotype information within populations is retrieved the estimation of numerous parameters of relevance for conservation that pertain to population demography, gene ﬂow, and selection are improved substantially.
 Haplotype data also contribute to understanding the consequences of genetic admixture by characterizing the genomic mosaic of local ancestry.
 This allows dissection of variation in introgression rates across the genome, highlighting the evolutionary processes that shape genome-wide ancestry.
-Linkage disequilibrium (LD): nonrandom association of alleles at two or more loci within a population (Leitwein et al., 2020).
+(Leitwein et al., 2020).

 The variation observed in the reported study might be as a result of variation in the genetic makeup of the chickens.
 Broiler and frizzle feathered strains (table 2) had the lowest Fst (-0.057) and Da (-0.002) values between them whereas normal feathered and frizzle feathered strains are closely related to each other.
 These variations in gene flow and genetic differentiation were observed across the three poultry species.
 Gene flow can have rapid effects on adaptation and is an important evolutionary tool available when undertaking biological conservation and restoration (Sexton et al., 2024).
 Gene flow is essentially the rearrangement of a species’ genetic variation across time and geographic space.
 Its use as a management tool comes under several names, including assisted, adaptive, prescriptive, and rescue migration, translocation, or gene flow (Hoffmann et al., 2021).
-Gene flow is one of the greatest evolutionary tools to use for conservation (Willi et al., 2022).
-A robust genetic diversity on which natural selection can act in changing times remains perhaps the most important requirement for maintaining the ability of populations to adapt to future environmental changes (Kardos et al., 2021; Willi et al., 2022) representing an important process in maintaining genetic diversity.
+(Willi et al., 2022).
+A robust genetic diversity on which natural selection can act in changing times remains perhaps the most important requirement for maintaining the ability of populations to adapt to future environmental changes (Kardos et al., 2021; Willi et al., 2022) .